Spring Vegetable Salad

 Spoon in a bowl of Spring Vegetable Salad.

 You could make this a couple of hours ahead of time and keep it in the fridge or at room temp.
-It actually lasts and is delicious for days, but the lemon in the dressing starts to change up the bright green of the vegetables, making them a bit more army green in color, so the overall bright green of the salad gets compromised.
-On the other hand, the vegetables soak up more of the tart dressing, so that’s nice flavor wise.
-Just not as picture perfect.
+It actually lasts and is delicious for days, but the lemon in the dressing starts to change up the bright green of the vegetables, making them a bit more army or khaki green in color.
+On the other hand, the vegetables soak up more of the tart dressing, so that’s nice flavor-wise.
+Just not as picture-perfect.

-Which you can actually see here – my veggies sat in the dressing for a bit before we took the photo, and you can see where the edges of the asparagus started to get a little marinated.
-But, boy was it good.
+(You can actually see it here — my veggies sat in the dressing for a bit before we took the photo, and you can see where the edges of the asparagus started to get a little marinated.
+But, boy, was it good.)

 Spring Vegetable Salad including green beans, peas, and fennel.